SANY Superintendent Dr. Tolga Hayali's message

 - Purchasing educational technology (including hardware, software, and connectivity) for students who are served by the local educational agency that aids in regular and substantive educational interaction between students and their classroom instructors, including low-income students and children with disabilities, which may include assistive technology or adaptive equipment.

-- Providing mental health services and supports, including through the implementation of evidence-based full-service community schools.
+- Providing mental health services and support, including through the implementation of evidence-based full-service community schools.

 - Addressing learning loss among students, including low-income students, children with disabilities, English learners, racial and ethnic minorities, students experiencing homelessness, and children and youth in foster care, of the local educational agency, including by—